AnthonyWalton/debt/readme.md

 -----
 -----
 -----

+(I told it about Line of Credit increase but it would increase interest rate)

 Thanks — this new info changes the picture quite a bit.
 Let's walk through what this means and re-evaluate whether it's better to:

 1. **Expand your Line of Credit (LOC)** at 11.99% to consolidate everything, or